Lemoncode/react-by-sample/02 Properties/readme.md

 # 02 Properties

-In this sample we will introduce a basic React concept, handling propertiers and callbacks.
+In this sample we will introduce a basic React concept, handling properties.

-We will add a _username_ property and display it in the helloWorld component, then we will create a second component that will let the user change the default name to another one and notify the parent control about it.
+We will add a _username_ property and display it in the helloWorld component.

 We will take a startup point sample _01 Hello React_: